1up-lab/OneupAclBundle/README.md

 OneupAclBundle
 ==============

-The OneupAclBundle provides easy to use Acl features for your Symfony2 application.
+The OneupAclBundle provides easy to use Acl features for your Symfony application.
 It is built on top of the Security component and comes with handy features including:

 * an [Acl manager](https://github.com/1up-lab/OneupAclBundle/blob/master/Resources/doc/manager.md), your entry point.